 We also have a photo ornament from our wedding that was gifted to us by our photographers.
 It just happens to fit in perfectly with the metallic tree theme this year!

 At the base of the tree I wrap a sparkly 6″ ribbon/streamer thing around the bottom to hide the frame.
 But those sparkles get everywhere!
+(Update: We ditched the sparkly thing for a faux fur tree skirt).

 The last thing we have in the tree is this pair of glasses we got as a gift last year.
 Have you ever seen these things before?
 Prepare to be blown away!